iot2tangle/Raspberry/http/README.md

 ### Reading messages from the Tangle

-In a separate console start a subscriber using the Channel Id printed by the Gateway (see example above):
+Open a new console and start a subscriber using the Channel Id printed by the Gateway (see example above):

 `cargo run --release --example subscriber <your_channel_root> `